Saikumar161/cryptoemail/README.md

 - **Authentication**: Use strong authentication mechanisms to verify user identities.
 - **Authorization**: Implement role-based access control to restrict unauthorized access to sensitive features.

-## Contributing
-Contributions to the Crypto Email System are welcome!
-Please fork the repository, make your changes, and submit a pull request for review.

-## License
-This project is licensed under the [MIT License](LICENSE).